 Director, GI Medicine Clinic

-Dr. Dorn received his undergraduate degree, with highest distinction, from the University of Michigan; his medical degree, summa cum laude, from SUNY at Brooklyn College of Medicine; and a Masters in Public Health from the University of North Carolina at Chapel Hill.
+Dr. Dorn graduated with highest distinction from the University of Michigan and summa cum laude from SUNY at Brooklyn College of Medicine.
+He earned a Master of Public Health (Epidemiology) and later a Master of Healthcare Administration (Health Care Management & Policy) from the University of North Carolina.
 Dr. Dorn completed his internal medicine training at Brigham and Women's Hospital, where he was a clinical fellow at Harvard Medical School.
-He subsequently trained at UNC as a Post-Doctoral Research Fellow in Digestive Diseases Epidemiology and later as a clinical fellow in Gastroenterology and Hepatology.
-Upon completion of his training Dr. Dorn joined the UNC faculty as an Assistant Professor of Medicine.
-His clinical and research interests are in health services (including care delivery, outcomes, and policy) for digestive diseases, particularly functional GI disorders.
+He subsequently trained at UNC as a National Institutes of Health Post-Doctoral Research Fellow in Digestive Diseases Epidemiology and Functional GI Disorders, and later as a clinical fellow in Gastroenterology and Hepatology.

 Danielle Maier is a Physician Assistant that has worked in Functional bowel and motililty at UNC for 9 years.
 Ms. Maier is seeing patients with Dr. Yehuda Ringel, supervising physician, and Dr. Yolanda Scarlett at the UNC FGIMD Clinic two half clinic days a week.
 She also has her own clinic two half days a week, seeing both new patients and returns.
 Her patient population includes those with motility disorders, constipation, nausea and vomiting, gastroparesis, SIBO, pelvic floor dyssynergia, etc. She read and interprets anorectal manometries and hydrogen breath tests (lactose intolerance, small bowel bacterial overgrowth, and Helicobacter pylori breath tests) for UNC Hospitals.
 She has also been involved in clinical research with Dr. Ringel for 9 years.